 7-Night Cruises

 Seven-night Eastern Mediterranean cruises typically focus on the Greek islands with one or two Turkish ports.
 These itineraries usually include Athens, Mykonos, Santorini, and Kusadasi, with perhaps Rhodes or Crete as well.
-They are ideal for first-time visitors to the region who want to experience the highlights of both Greek island life and ancient history.
+They are well suited to first-time visitors to the region who want to experience the highlights of both Greek island life and ancient history.

 10-Night Cruises

-Ten-night itineraries allow for a more comprehensive exploration of the region, often including additional Greek islands like Milos, Naxos, or Paros.
+Ten-night itineraries allow for a more comprehensive exploration of the region, often including additional Greek islands such as Milos, Naxos, or Paros.
 These longer cruises might also include Turkish ports beyond Kusadasi, such as Bodrum or Marmaris, or venture to Croatian destinations like Dubrovnik or Split.

 14-Night Cruises

 Two-week Eastern Mediterranean cruises offer the most in-depth experience, sometimes combining the Eastern and Western Mediterranean or extending further east to Cyprus or Israel.
-These extended itineraries are perfect for travellers who want a comprehensive exploration of the region without feeling rushed, often including overnight stays in key destinations.
+These extended itineraries suit travellers who want a thorough exploration of the region without feeling rushed, often including overnight stays in key destinations.

 Pros and Cons